ShelbyZ/node-ucwa/README.md

 This solution intends to provide a way to proxy requests to UCWA without appending **X-Ms-Origin** which is the behavior seen in any language communicating with UCWA other than JavaScript.

 # Version
+- 1.0.2
+  * Fixed issue running node-ucwa from a script
+  * Updating certificate for localhost
 - 1.0.1
   * Removed dependency on express
   * Remove unused variables